united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 ## 1. Extract data using factorycube-edge

-**The basic approach for data processing on the local hardware is to extract data from various data sources (OPC/UA, MQTT, Rest), extract the important information, and then make it available to the United Manufacturing Hub via a predefined interface (MQTT).
-For this data processing on the local hardware we use Node-RED.**
+**The basic approach for data processing on the local hardware is to extract data from various data sources (OPC/UA, MQTT, Rest), extract the important information, and then make it available to the United Manufacturing Hub via a predefined interface (MQTT).**

-To extract and pre-process the data from different data sources we use the open source software Node-RED.
-Node-RED is a low-code programming for event-driven applications.
+**To extract and pre-process the data from different data sources we use the open source software Node-RED.
+Node-RED is a low-code programming for event-driven applications.**

 If you haven't worked with Node-RED yet, [here](https://nodered.org/docs/user-guide/) is a good documentation.